commandcontrolQ/PyChess/README.md

 # PyChess - Chess implementation in Python

+> This project is still under construction, and many of the features are yet to be implemented, finished, or polished off.
+>
+> Want to report a bug/issue, or want to suggest a feature?
+Let me know by going to https://github.com/commandcontrolQ/pychess-tf/issues!

 Chess program in Python (including an AI opponent)

 __The repository will be ideally updated as soon as I can__